 Instead of approaching each situation completely afresh – which would demand too much brain power and time – our mindset functions as a set of templates that help us decide how to feel and how to respond to stimuli.
 For example, snoozing your alarm once because you know you can afford another 5 minutes in bed.

 Often, this happens unconsciously.
 Unaware that our decisions are being short-circuited by our mindset, we think we’re debating the stimulus at hand without bias.
 If a colleague sends you a rather curt email, rather than debating the reasons for such an email, you might straight away assume that they dislike you.

 And in cases where there are knowledge gaps that would otherwise prevent us from forming an opinion or a decision, our mindset tries to bridge these gaps.
 In the case of the last example, the knowledge you lacked is that your colleague slept badly the night before and they’d just finished a terrible client call.
 But you jumped that gap, straight to blaming their opinion on you as the reason for the email.

 Mindsets begin to form in childhood and are established at quite a young age.

 Research suggests that mindset is formed by the interaction of habitual thoughts and the images and emotions they illicit.2 From our experiences, we make distinctions (thoughts).
 If these experiences are repeated enough, distinctions become truths to us.
 These truths join to form a mindset.

 For example – as a child you experience your parents’ healthy relationship.
 Their ability to compromise, their happy and affectionate manner.
 With repeated exposure, you make the distinction that love equals happiness and stability.
-This mindset unconciously dictates how you date, your ability to trust and compromise, even your willingess to marry and stay loyal to a partner.
+This mindset unconsciously dictates how you date, your ability to trust and compromise, even your willingness to marry and stay loyal to a partner.
 Your mindset has become a concrete belief system.

 How mindsets can hinder